postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 ### Data editor

 Working with large amounts of data can be cumbersome and time consuming.
 Postman's data editor lets you view and manipulate data in a fast, effective, and elegant manner.
 Since most users use spreadsheets to work with data, we leveraged those spreadsheet features to design the data editor to make it a familiar experience.
+Note: The UI images in this section do not reflect the current UI that features the **New** button.)

 ##### **Visual layout**